AI4Finance-Foundation/FinRL-Meta/tutorials_python/README.md

 OurMission: to provide user-friendly demos using python.
-Users/developers can run/debug them locally.
+Users can run them locally.
+Moreover, developers can dubug them locally to identify bugs; however, using notebooks is impossible.

 There are give parts: Introduction, Advance, Practical, Optimization, and Others.